24 of the Best Gothic Horror Movies

 In a bizarre, gory vampire drama starring David Bowie, Susan Sanderson, and Catherine Deneuve, John (David Bowie), who is battling with the realization that he is not as immortal as he imagined, brings Sarah (Susan Sanderson), a gerontologist, home to slow down his rapid aging.

 Anyone may pay to watch Tony Scott’s cult hit on Apple TV or Amazon Prime.
-However, the movie was met with mixed reviews when it first came out.
+However, when it first came out, the movie was met with mixed reviews.

 However, it’s worth watching because of its unique premise.